sudeeprp/rapa-home/coding.md

 Code the remaining tools, for KPIs that aren't covered by tooling already.

 ### Reading the Gita

+This is about contributing to an Android app written in Flutter.

 An [English translation of Sri Ramanuja's commentary on Krishna's Gita](https://github.com/RaPaLearning/gita-begin) in md files.
 An Android app to present this information is [in the store](https://play.google.com/store/apps/details?id=com.gita.sudeep.gitahtml&authuser=0)